LikhitaGadkar-star/MyCode/README.md

 # MyCode
-This is my new Repository
+This is my new Git Repository
+By Likhita Gadkar